Skip to content

 16kHz

-This test plays pure sine wave tones at 8 standard audiometric frequencies using the Web Audio API'sOscillatorNode,GainNode, andStereoPannerNode.
-Each tone plays for 3 seconds.
-Use the left/right ear selector to test each ear independently with headphones.
-Mark each frequency as "Can Hear" or "Cannot Hear" to generate your results summary.
+This tool plays pure sine wave tones at eight common test frequencies using the Web Audio API'sOscillatorNode,GainNode, andStereoPannerNode.
+Each tone plays for three seconds.
+Use the left/right ear selector with headphones, then mark each frequency as heard or not heard to create a non-clinical summary.

 Under 20